Lissy93/dashy/docs/multi-language-support.md

 ---

-## Adding Text
+## Adding New Text to a Component

 If you're working on a new component, then any text that is displayed to the user should be extracted out of the component, and stored in the file.
 This also applies to any existing components, that might have been forgotten to be translated.

-Thankfully, everything is already setup, and so is as easy as adding text to the JSON file, and pasting the key to that text in your component.
+Thankfully, everything is already setup, so this is a pretty easy job.

 #### 1. Add Translated Text